 Jonathan has long been an advocate of Geographic Information Systems (GIS).
 He has earned his PhD from the University of Kansas.
 Since starting at Illinois State University as Assistant Professor and as Associate Director of the Institute for Geospatial Mapping and Analysis (GEOMAP) in 2009, Jonathan had developed a robust program of GIS-based research.
 Jonathan has also encouraged the use of GIS in education by evaluating open-source GIS software for use in K-12 schools with limited budgets.
 (Email)

 Joel has been an integral member of the GIS team, taking the leading role in the development of the GIS learning modules and working closely with teachers and students during the the development phase of the study in the spring of 2013 and spring of 2014.
 Joel also has been the principal designer of the websites used for this project.
-In addition, he was involved with the development, construction, and dissemination of a survey regarding teachers' use of digital mapping technology and in the development of the Use of Technology questionnaire.
+In addition, he served as a project manager in 2015-2016 academic year and was involved with the development, construction, and dissemination of a survey regarding teachers' use of digital mapping technology and in the development of the Use of Technology questionnaire.
 (Email)

 Savannah is a graduate Speech-Language Pathology student.
 She completed her Bachelor’s in Communication Sciences and Disorders at Illinois State University in 2015.
 During 2013-2014 academic year, she completed research comparing the use of virtual classroom observations in the Elementary Education Program with real time in-class observations.
 Savannah started working on the GIS project in Fall 2016; she is coding and analyzing students' contributions during the cognitive interviews.
 She will complete her Master’s degree in May 2017.